Do you accept commissions?

 What about a print that is smaller than 11″ x 14?”

-Two words: consistency and longevity.
 As an artist, I want my photos to look the way I envisioned them when I captured the image – the hues, contrast, saturation, shadows, highlights, etc. By printing my own photos, I guarantee that each photo looks as I intended.
 My photos can last over 100 years (200+ for black and white) the way I print them, assuming they are suitably framed and kept out of direct sunlight.
 Aluminum can bend and the dye-sublimation printers used in metal prints can’t equal the longevity or color gamut (range of colors) seen with inkjet prints on fine art paper.
-Photos printed on canvas, even when protected with a spray coating, do not last as long as photos printed and framed to conservation standards.
+Photos printed on canvas, even when protected with a spray coating, do not last as long as photos printed on the kind of paper I use and framed to conservation standards.

 You say you use conservation grade fine photographic art inkjet papers, but which specific paper do you use?